mkiernan/anf_utils/README.md

 In some HPC scenarios such as benchmarking, it is interesting to be able to scale up the available bandwidth on the storage tier to remove any potential i/o bottlenecks while a benchmark or job is running, and then reduce the capacity & bandwidth again when the job/benchmark is finished, thus keeping costs to a minimum.

-anf_resize.sh is a standalone utility that allows you to do this by resizing a volume and it's containing capacity pool up or down on demand.
+<a href=anf_resize.sh>anf_resize.sh</a> is a standalone utility that allows you to do this by resizing a volume and it's containing capacity pool up or down on demand.
 The API calls and resize operations complete quickly enough to mean that this functionality is practical to use as part of a pre- & post- task when running HPC jobs.

 Utilization: